epfl-ada/ada-2023-project-abcd5/README.md

 # Methods

-#### 1. Reading and cleaning
+#### 1. Load and clean
+First, load our dataset.
-Loaded our dataset (small enough  to be able to simply read it on our computer) First look at the data: checking for NaN values percentage, removing useless columns (we decided to not use the revenue columns that had  90% of NaN values).
-Instead, use of IMDB ratings as n indicator of movie success.
+First look at the data: checking for NaN values percentage, removing useless columns.
 Basic cleaning of the data

-#### 2. Clean and merges
+#### 2. Create datasets
 movie_rating : creating our base final dataset by merging movie_metadata with a cleaned version of IMDB ratings movie_ratings_budgets : also created a dataset that will be used to run the analysis on movies' budgets: merging movie_rating with a cleaned version of Kaggle movie_metadata.csv name_cluster_analysis : dataset that will be used to compare character names and the ratings of the movies these characters appear in